Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Procedures

 where $\partial^a \psi^J(x) = (\partial^a \psi_{J1}(x),\ldots,\partial^a \psi_{JJ}(x))'$.

-In practice, a researcher must choose families of basis functions $\psi_{J1},\ldots,\psi_{JJ}$ and $b_{K1},\ldots,b_{KK}$ and the tuning parameters $J$ and $K$.
-In theory, polynomial splines, B-splines, wavelets, Fourier series, orthogonal polynomials, and Bernstein polynomials can be used for $b_{K1},\ldots,b_{KK}$.
-But only B-splines and Cohen--Daubechies--Vial (CDV) wavelet bases for $\psi_{J1},\ldots,\psi_{JJ}$ are known to achieve minimax sup-norm rates under a suitable choice of $J$ \citep{chen2018optimal}. \footnote{ Bases for $h_0$ must have bounded Lebesgue constant to attain the minimax sup-norm rate for nonparametric regression (see, e.g., \cite{belloni2015some} and \cite{chen2015optimal}).
+\underline{Sieve Bases}.
+Many linear sieves, such as polynomial splines, B-splines, wavelets, Fourier series, and various polynomials, can be used as the instrument basis $\{b_{Kk}\}_{k=1}^K$.
+However, only B-splines and Cohen--Daubechies--Vial (CDV) wavelet bases for $\{\psi_{Jj}\}_{j=1}^J$ have been shown to achieve the optimal minimax sup-norm rates under a suitable choice of $J$ \citep{chen2018optimal}.\footnote{Bases for $h_0$ must have bounded Lebesgue constant to attain the minimax sup-norm rate for nonparametric regression (see, e.g., \cite{belloni2015some} and \cite{chen2015optimal}).
 B-splines and CDV wavelets have this property.
-Bases without this property, such as polynomials and Fourier series, cannot attain the minimax rate and therefore cannot lead to adaptive estimators or UCBs.
-B-splines also have the practical advantage that they are much less collinear than polynomials and polynomial splines. } As our objective is to have estimators that converge as fast as possible in sup-norm---which is essential for constructing UCBs that contract as fast as possible---we restrict attention to B-splines and CDV wavelets for $\psi_{J1},\ldots,\psi_{JJ}$ and $b_{K1},\ldots,b_{KK}$.
-Appendix~\ref{ax:basis} provides further details on these bases.
-In the simulations and application we use B-splines as they are easier to compute than CDV wavelets.
-Specifically, we use a cubic B-spline for $\psi_{J1},\ldots,\psi_{JJ}$ and a quartic B-spline for $b_{K1},\ldots,b_{KK}$.\footnote{In additional simulations (not reported) we used a Fourier basis for $b_{K1},\ldots,b_{KK}$ and obtained very similar results.}
+Bases without this property, such as polynomials and Fourier series, cannot attain the minimax sup-norm rate and hence cannot lead to sup-norm rate-adaptive estimators or UCBs.} As our objective is to have estimators that converge as fast as possible in sup-norm---which is essential for constructing UCBs that are as narrow and informative as possible---we restrict attention to B-splines and CDV wavelets for $\{\psi_{Jj}\}_{j=1}^J$ in our theory that follows.
+Moreover, since B-splines are easy to compute, much less collinear than polynomials and polynomial splines, and available in standard software packages, we confine our presentation to B-spline bases for both $\{\psi_{Jj}\}_{j=1}^J$ and $\{b_{Kk}\}_{k=1}^K$ in the main text.